josbeir/cakephp-docs-md/docs/3/en/orm/retrieving-data-and-resultsets.md

 ```

 > [!NOTE]
-> Once you've started a query you can use the [/orm/query-builder](orm/query-builder.md)
+> Once you've started a query you can use the [Query Builder](../orm/query-builder.md)
 > interface to build more complex queries, adding additional conditions,
 > limits, or include associations using the fluent interface.